Venture capital trust: Capital gains tax

-Compared with the issue price of new shares in VCTs, the price of VCT shares on the stock market (second-hand shares) tends to be lower, reflecting the absence of income tax relief.

 Criteria

 VCTs raise funds through issues of new shares.
 The managers of the VCT then have three years in which to invest this money.
 During this time they may hold the funds as cash or cash equivalents, or buy gilts, bonds and in some cases unit trusts / OEICs to attempt to maximize investor return.

-Within three years of the share issue at least 80% of the VCT's assets must be invested in "qualifying" holdings.
+Within three years of the share issue at least 80% of the VCT’s assets must be invested in "qualifying" holdings.
 These are defined as holdings of shares or securities, including loans of at least five years duration, in unquoted companies and those whose shares are traded on the alternative investment market (AIM).
 These companies must have a permanent establishment in the UK and carry out a "qualifying trade".
 The balance of up to 20% can be invested into areas such as government securities, gilts or blue-chip shares.

-VCTs may invest up to £5 million in a qualifying company.
+From 6 April 2026, VCTs may invest up to £10 million in a qualifying company, or £20 million for companies classified as “knowledge intensive (KI)”.
 Each individual investment cannot make up more than 15% of VCT assets.
-The gross assets of the company into which the VCT invests must not exceed £15 million, and the company must have no more than 250 employees.
+The gross assets of the company into which the VCT invests must not exceed £30 million based on pre-money valuation, and the company must have no more than 250 employees.
 If an investment is held in a company that becomes quoted on the London Stock Exchange then it can continue to be treated as a qualifying VCT investment for up to five years.